 Dr. Kevin Heffernan’s research examines the interaction of diet, nutritional supplementation and exercise on vascular function in health, disease and disability.
 Cardiovascular disease (CVD) remains the most salient killer in in the United States and is also one of the leading causes of morbidity and mortality among U.S. veterans.
 Exposure to combat is a unique, intense stress that increases risk for incident hypertension and new-onset coronary disease over a relatively short period of time in young military personnel.
 The number of combat-exposed veterans continues to increase, many service of them returning with posttraumatic stress disorder (PTSD).
 Both combat exposure and PTSD have been linked to CVD morbidity including incident heart failure, stroke, and myocardial ischemia.
 It is possible that the profound physical and psychological stress of combat coupled with PTSD may accelerate the atherosclerotic process contributing to premature vascular aging.
 Our overarching research agenda will explore links between PTSD and CVD risk in young Veterans.
 We will further explore the impact of various lifestyle factors and other related constructs (physical activity, cardiorespiratory fitness, body composition) on PTSD and CVD risk in young Veterans.

 Ivan serves as Project Manager, coordinating execution of the program and providing administrative support to faculty and students.
-He also assists in the recruitment of subjects and collection of data for the program’s research studies.
-Ivan, a Navy veteran, holds a BA in Psychology from SUNY Oswego and is attending Falk College for graduate studies in Public Health (MS).
+He assists in the recruitment of subjects and collection of data for the program’s research studies.
+Ivan, a Navy veteran, holds a BA in Psychology from SUNY Oswego and a MS in Public Health from Syracuse University.
 This position is funded with support from the Institute of Veterans and Military Families and Falk College Dean’s Office.